Junseo Lee

 Recent Teaching

-I recently taught Quantum Learning and Complexity Theory (Summer 2025) and am currently leading the Quantum Complexity Theory Reading Group (Fall 2025).
+I recently taught Quantum Learning and Complexity Theory (Summer 2025) and led the Quantum Complexity Theory Reading Group (Fall 2025).